SteGriff/follower-stats/README.md

-# firstontwitter
+# follower-stats

-A web app which searches those you follow to find out who joined twitter first, for those who like to brag.
-Caches results as json files in data, currently has no cache invalidation (never refreshes previously fetched results)
+**WIP**

-*Originally created Monday November 16th 2015*
+A web app which searches those you follow to find out who follows you back

 ## Setup